 5 Reasons You Need an Estate Plan

-Reducing Estate Taxes
+Reduce Estate Taxes

-The significant loss of one's estate to the payment of state and/or federal estate taxes or state inheritance taxes is a great motivator for many people to put an estate plan together.
+The significant loss of one's estate to the payment of state and federal estate taxes or state inheritance taxes is a great motivator for many people to put an estate plan together.
 Through the most basic planning, married couples can reduce or even possibly eliminate estate taxes altogether by setting up AB Trusts or ABC Trusts as part of their wills or revocable living trusts.
-In addition, a variety of advanced estate planning techniques can be used by both married couples and individuals to make the estate or inheritance tax bill less burdensome or completely go away.
+Also, a variety of advanced estate planning techniques can be used by both married couples and individuals to make the estate or inheritance tax bill less burdensome or completely go away.

-Avoiding a Mess
+Avoid a Mess